 - Fighting Spirit/Weirdness Magnet: His Stand, King Crimson, whose power brings too much unwanted attention to himself.
 He takes the "Stands attract Stands" concept really far, as he develops an extensive organization populated by Stand Users.

 - Freudian Excuse: He went berserk after finding out that his mother was Buried Alive under the apartment that the priest built for him.
-Leading him to kill the priest who raised him, leading to his idea of never trusting anyone again.
+This led him to kill the priest who raised him, and also caused him to never trust anyone again.

 - The Ghost/The Spook/The Dreaded: His goal in the series is to remain a feared, shadowy leader through any means necessary.